00spoiler00/acc-goodies/README.md

 ### Next

-- Make a Laravel backend
+- Make a Laravel backend [OnWork]

 ## ChangeLog

 ### Unpublished

+- Added dates to stats
+- Split promotions and changes in Tops
 - Add hovers for all available fields.
 - Fix stats
 - Avoid duplicates in Ids